 The fair value of options, RSUs, and DSUs is measured at the grant date and each tranche is recognized over the period during which the options vest.
 The fair value of the options, RSUs, and DSUs granted is measured using the Black-Scholes Option-Pricing Model, taking into consideration the terms and conditions upon which the options, RSUs, and DSUs were granted.
 At each financial reporting date, the amount recognized as an expense is adjusted to reflect the number of stock options, RSUs, and DSUs that are expected to vest.
-In the event that options, RSUs, or DSUs are cancelled or forfeited prior to full vesting, the fair value of the portion of the cancelled or forfeited options, RSUs, or DSUs that have not yet vested is excluded from stock-based compensation expense.
+In the event that options, RSUs, or DSUs are forfeited prior to full vesting, the fair value of the portion of the forfeited options, RSUs, or DSUs that have not yet vested is excluded from stock-based compensation expense.

-Stock-based payment arrangements in which the Company receives goods or services as consideration for its own equity instruments are accounted for as equity-settled stock-based payment transactions.
+Stock-based payment arrangements in which the Company receives goods or services as consideration for its own equity instruments are measured at the fair value of goods or services received from the counterparty's or at their Black-Scholes fair value if the fair value of the services received cannot be reliably measured.